-New technology and data mining techniques are all about using the past data in order to make the predictions true about the future.
+New technology and data mining techniques are all about using past data in order to make predictions true about the future.
 However, is this always true?
 Does the future data always depend upon its correlated past data?
 Even statisticians were not too sure of this.

 Gambler’s Fallacy is one such proof which states that a human mind often interprets the outcomes of a future event judging by its corresponding past events even if the two are completely independent of each other.

 Gambler’s Fallacy is inspired by the “failures of gamblers” due to their probabilistic illusions to make decisions in casino games.
 Also known as “Monte Carlo” fallacy, the gambler’s fallacy has been used a number of times for various conformances and inferences.

 In this article, we are going to explain the basics of this fallacy and would also consider a few famous examples to understand the term and its context in a better way.
 Let’s start!

 Gambler’s Fallacy can be very well explained with the help of a basic example involving a coin.
 For future reference, let’s suppose that the coin is fair with both sides (heads & tails) having an equal probability of landing on top.

 Suppose a coin is flipped 10 times and the result of each event was “Heads”.
 What would you bet for the next coin flip?

 Now, if a human bets on the outcome of the 11th flip of the coin to be “Tails” seeing the past events, there’s a 50% chance of him to fail.

 The above context does only imply a simple rule: The occurrence of an independent event is not dependent on the past events.
 In this example, the 11th flip of a coin would result in both heads and tails with a 50% chance of being associated with each one of them.

 Therefore, the prediction of an event can’t be made seeing its past outcomes if the events are independent of each other.